fenetikm/falcon/README.md

 [exa home page](https://the.exa.website/)

 Custom colours for exa are included in the `exa/EXA_COLORS` file.
-To use them simply include them into your shell config.
-ZSH e.g.
+To use them simply include the following in your shell config. e.g. for ZSH:

 ```
 source /path/to/falcon/exa/EXA_COLORS